pierrecornic/pi-scripts/README.md

 --------------------
 !Warning! iw- commands don't support WPA (which is now the default wifi encryption).
 So you must use wpa_supplicant.
+!WARNING!
+If you connect a keyboard and a mouse to the Pi, the USB hub can't provide enough power and the wifi dongle becomes unstable...

 1. Make sure that wlan0 exists:
 	iwconfig